Nodes

 Nodes allow you to simply you to modify the elements.
 Think of them as nodes in procedural software like Houdini.
 Every node generates code that is used on elements.

-Step 1: Blast node
+Step 1: Defining a node

 Blast node allows you to create stroked text.